 Social Care refers to Children's Services in the area in which the child is resident, unless a child is a Child Looked After then this will be the Children's Services in their home authority.

-MASH refers to the Multi Agency Safeguarding Hub
+MASH refers to the Multi Agency Safeguarding Hub and Children's Consultation Line.

 Key Personnel

 Designated Safeguarding Lead

 Danielle Druce, Deputy HeadteacherTheir office is located next to the school kitchenTheir telephone extension is: 207